China ready for further U.S. trade talks, ambassador says

 Negotiations between the United States and China have soured dramatically since early May, when Chinese officials sought major changes to the text of a proposed deal that the Trump administration says had been largely agreed.

+“China remains ready to continue our talks with our American colleagues to reach a conclusion.
+Our door is still open,” Cui said on Tuesday.

+He blamed the U.S. side for frequently “changing its mind” on tentative deals to end U.S.-China trade disputes.

-Asked about this reversal, Cui turned the tables and said it was U.S. negotiators that had abruptly backed away from some previous deals that had been tentatively agreed over the past year.
+Cui turned the tables and said it was U.S. negotiators that had abruptly backed away from some previous deals that had been tentatively agreed over the past year.

 “It’s quite clear it is the U.S. side that more than once changed its mind overnight and broke the tentative deal already reached.”
 Cui said.
 “So we are still committed to whatever we agree to do, but it is the U.S. side that changed its mind so often.”